firefinancialservices/slate/source/index.md

 ### Returns

-A Fire List object of Batch Items (Internal transfers or Bank transfers).
+A fire.com list object of Batch Items (Internal transfers or Bank transfers).

 ## List Approvers for a Batch